KnapsackPro/docs.knapsackpro.com/docusaurus/docs/playwright/reference.md

 ## `KNAPSACK_PRO_FIXED_QUEUE_SPLIT`

+Since v0.3, this ENV is ignored.
+See [Retry only Failures](retry-only-failures.md) for details.

 Dynamic or fixed tests split when retrying a CI build.

 Default: automagically set to the correct value for your [CI provider](https://github.com/KnapsackPro/knapsack-pro-js/tree/main/packages/core/src/ci-providers)